Trade directory · Lafayette metro · Indiana

 Inspection Schedule

-Rough-in inspection before covering pipes, final inspection before occupancy.
-48-hour notice required for inspections.
-Re-inspection fee of $50 if work fails initial inspection.
+Rough-in inspection before covering work, final inspection upon completion.
+Schedule 24 hours in advance through city building department.
+Re-inspection fee $50 if work fails initial review.

 §4